Curtiss King: 2003–2008: Notorious Scholars and The Storm on Mars

 Shortly after graduating High School in 2003, Curtiss began creating and circulating numerous mixtapes to his Cerritos college classmates.
 After joining Myspace in 2005, he began to gain local popularity for his self pressed projects.
-In 2007 his production demand got a huge boost when he got a placement on the Vans Downtown Showdown Skate DVD as well as TDE artist Ab-Soul's first project Longterm with the song “Watch Yo Lady" ft.
-K-Dot (Kendrick Lamar).
+In 2007 his production demand got a huge boost when he got a placement on the Vans Downtown Showdown Skate DVD as well as Top Dawg Entertainment (TDE) artist Ab-Soul's first project Longterm with the song "Watch Yo Lady" featuring K-Dot (Kendrick Lamar).
 Later that same year Curtiss King signed to Rocstarr Entertainment, an up-and-coming independent label run by producer Tae Beast and producer/engineer/songwriter Starr Lab based out of Inglewood.
 Under the imprint he released two well received street albums Notorious Scholars and The Storm On Mars which boasted features from Ab-Soul and Young Rook as well as production from Tae Beast.
 After a few years Curtiss and Rocstarr Entertainment parted ways, and once again he found himself having to grind it out alone.

 While working a part-time job, King soon began to attend Orange Coast College in Costa Mesa where he eventually earned his Entry Level Marketing Certificate.
 Shortly after his collegiate accomplishments, he lost both of his grandparents to Cancer.
 Seeking a brand new start, Curtiss eventually moved to the Inland Empire with his mother.
 From spitting acapellas at local poetry venues to entering beat contests, he made it a point to engage himself in this vibrant music scene.

 2009– 2010: Black Cloud Music, Snick @ Nite and Jet Pack On E

-In 2009, he saw his fanbase and production demand skyrocketed after collaborating with and producing for highly acclaimed artist Noa James on his Sounds of A Monster and Ab-Soul’s Longterm 2.
-Shortly after these collaborations, King’s work eventually caught the attention of engineer/producer/rapper Jynxx, who approached King about signing to his independent label, Black Cloud Music.
+In 2009, he saw his fanbase and production demand skyrocketed after collaborating with and producing for highly acclaimed artist Noa James on his Sounds of A Monster and Ab-Soul's Longterm 2.
+Shortly after these collaborations, King's work eventually caught the attention of engineer/producer/rapper Jynxx, who approached King about signing to his independent label, Black Cloud Music.
 Under the Black Cloud Music imprint Curtiss began to gain nationwide exposure as an artist with the release of projects such as Snick @ Nite, and Jet Pack On E.

-In 2010, King’s production began to take on a worldwide exposure when he was invited to compete in the Red Bull Big Tune Beat Battle.
-Curtiss would also see additional exposure when he scored his first major label placement on Glasses Malone and Mack 10’s album Money Music.
+In 2010, King's production began to take on a worldwide exposure when he was invited to compete in the Red Bull Big Tune Beat Battle.
+Curtiss would also see additional exposure when he scored his first major label placement on Glasses Malone and Mack 10's album Money Music.